Johnny Depp v. Amber Heard Videos Are Everywhere. Here's Why

 Social media jury

-Search for Depp or Heard on YouTube or TikTok, and most of what you'll find is short, several-minute-long clips from the trial with tabloid-worthy headlines like Johnny Depp Destroys Amber Heard's Lawyer (13 million views) or one drawn from a now famous quote from Heard's testimony, "I did not punch you, I was hitting you" (29 million views).
-The people who run these accounts say they're uploading the clips to draw attention to a detail they believe is important that might otherwise get overlooked.
+Search for Depp or Heard on YouTube or TikTok, and most of what you'll find are short clips from the trial with tabloid-worthy headlines like Johnny Depp Destroys Amber Heard's Lawyer (13 million views) or one drawn from a now famous quote from Heard's testimony, "I did not punch you, I was hitting you" (29 million views).
+The people who run these accounts say they're uploading the clips, which run to several minutes in length, to draw attention to a detail they believe is important that might otherwise get overlooked.

 Critics, meanwhile, worry it's turned from mocking celebrities to encouraging harassment of abuse victims.
 That particularly became clear after Saturday Night Live lampooned the trial in a May 14 skit, reducing Depp's and Heard's arguments over domestic abuse to, as SNL said, "a news story we can all collectively watch and say, 'Glad it ain't me?'"